221NoOneAwake/BoBoLaboratory-Springboot/README.md

     choice    int          not null,
     blank     int          not null,
     judge     int          not null,
-    startdate bigint       not null,
+    startDate bigint       not null,
-    enddate   bigint       not null,
+    endDate   bigint       not null,
-    examtime  bigint       not null,
+    examTime  bigint       not null,
     times     int          not null,
     answer    tinyint      not null,
     constraint id